baumrock/RockFinder3/README.md

 # Thank you

 ...for reading the docs and using RockFinder3.
-If you find RockFinder3 helpful consider giving it a star on github or [buying me a drink](https://www.paypal.me/baumrock).
+If you find RockFinder3 helpful consider giving it a star on github or [saying thank you](https://www.paypal.me/baumrock).
 I'm also always happy to get feedback in the PW forum!

 Happy finding!